 The same can sort of be said about songwriting.
 I mean if you go to a publisher, it is a craft.
 But trust me when I tell you that many of our most famous and beloved songs were not written by experienced writers.
 I have shared the story behind one of my favorite hymns “It is Well With My Soul.”
 That was simply out of the heart.
 A tragic, yet beautiful love song.

 O Holy Night was an assignment from a priest for a Christmas Eve mass to a local wine inspector who also wrote poems.
 He was asked to write a poem for that evening.
 The writer, Placide Cappeau de Roquemaure, began his writing on a buggy trip to Paris.
-He imagine himself in Bethlehem witnessing the birth of Christ.
+He imagined himself in Bethlehem witnessing the birth of Christ.
 By the time he arrived at his destination, the poem was completed.

 This poem moved him to the point he realized it was to be sung and sought the talent of a friend and composer.
 A Jewish man, who did not even celebrate this holiday, put the music to the poem.
 That Christmas Eve, the little church in a small French town sang Cantique de Noel for the very first time.